 (1.7 miles, about 12 minutes)

 Now that your legs have had a little rest, head uptown to the Fulton Street Farmers Market.
-The market is open Mondays, Wednesdays, and Saturdays from 8AM to 3PM the first Saturday of May through the last Saturday before Christmas and open 10AM to 1PM on Saturdays January through April.
+The market is open Wednesdays, Fridays and Saturdays from 8AM to 3PM the first Saturday in May through the last Saturday of October and from 10AM to 1PM every Saturday from November through April.
 Over 200 vendors and artisans display rows of local produce, baked goods, and fresh flowers, tempting the nose and the stomach.
-If it happens to be any other day of the week, check out Madcap Coffee’s new Fulton Street location.
-Indulge in plentiful outdoor seating, wonderful roasts, and specialty coffee concoctions to ward off the fall chill.
+If it happens to be any other day of the week, check out Madcap Coffee’s Fulton Street location.
+Indulge in plentiful outdoor seating, wonderful roasts, and all sorts of specialty coffee concoctions.

-Bike from Fulton Street Farmers Market to Eastown Antiques
+Bike from Fulton Street Farmers Market to Sticky Fingers

 (0.8 miles, about 6 minutes)